 TEAM HEAT ASSIGNMENTS: Will be posted after the registration deadline.

 Registration.
 Each participating member is required to register on 4-H Connect and pay the district $12.00 contest registration fee.
 Registration will open on February 1, 2019 and close at midnight March 1, 2019.
 Please make sure each team member uses the exact same team name when registering.
 County offices, please double-check and correct any team naming issues at your level before certifying.

 Participation.
 Participants must be active 4-H members enrolled in a Texas 4-H and Youth Development county program in District IV, and must also be academically eligible.

 Age.
 Age divisions are determined by a participant’s grade as of August 31 of the current 4-H year.

 Members per team.
-Each team will have at least three and no more than five members.
-Teams may not include members in different age divisions, with the exception of juniors, who are allowed to move up to the intermediate age division.
+Senior and Intermediate teams will have at least three and no more than four members.
+Junior teams will have at least three and not more than five members.* Teams may not include members in different age divisions, with the exception of juniors, who are allowed to move up to the intermediate age division.
 Only seniors can compete in the senior age division.

 Food categories.
 In each age division, recipes will be selected from the four Food Categories: Main Dish, Fruits & Vegetables, Bread & Cereal, and Nutritious Snacks.
 Teams will be assigned to a heat/category, and a schedule will be posted and distributed prior to the contest.

 Attire.
-Each team will have the option of wearing coordinated clothing, aprons, hair coverings, etc. Clothing needs to be appropriate for food preparation (i.e. closed toed shoes, etc.)
+Each team will have the option of wearing coordinated clothing, aprons, hair coverings, etc. Clothing needs to be appropriate and safe for food preparation (i.e. closed toed shoes)